 Schools will expect music scholars to also take the usual examinations for entry, as it is key that a talented musician can also cope with academic studies at a level that is appropriate to the school, which they will be attending.
 Musical children can often take extra lessons in up to 3 instruments, as well as perhaps joining the choir, jazz band and orchestra practice.
 As a result, they must be able to keep up fairly easily with the academic pace of the school, taking into account that much of their spare time will be taken up with musical activity.

-My closing remark however would be if at all in doubt, why not have a go and apply.
+My closing private school advice would be if at all in doubt, why not have a go and apply.
 Experiences of both success and failure are both valuable in assisting a child in learning to cope with the challenges of life beyond school.